listeven989/email.dev/README.md

 Add a row in the `email_accounts` with your email provider.

 You should be able to insert data into the db directly and have the email campaigns run them.
+The `/cronJobs` does the outbound.

 If you have any questions or issues, feel free to throw a new Github issue and I will respond.